ManliestBen/benjamintmanley-gmail.com/instructions.md

 ```
 REACT_APP_WEATHER_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
+# MAKE SURE YOU RESTART YOUR APP AFTER ADDING THE KEY!
+If you don't, you won't have access to the key stored inside the process.env!

 # In order to send a request to the API, we need to write a function.
 Above the render function in App.js, add an asynchronous function called getWeather:
 ```js
 getWeather = async (e) => {